Shortest Paths without a Map, but with an Entropic Regularizer: Abstract

 \section{Abstract}

 In a 1989 paper titled ``shortest paths without a map'', Papadimitriou and Yannakakis introduced an online model of searching in a weighted layered graph for a target node, while attempting to minimize the total length of the path traversed by the searcher.
 This problem, later called layered graph traversal, is parametrized by the maximum cardinality $k$ of a layer of the input graph.
 It is an online setting for dynamic programming, and it is known to be a rather general and fundamental model of online computing, which includes as special cases other acclaimed models.
 The deterministic competitive ratio for this problem was soon discovered to be exponential in $k$, and it is now nearly resolved: it lies between $\Omega(2^k)$ and $O(k2^k)$.
-Regarding the randomized competitive ratio, in 1993 Ramesh proved, surprisingly, that this ratio has to be at least $\Omega(k^2 / \log^{1+\eps} k)$ (for any constant $\eps > 0$).
+Regarding the randomized competitive ratio, in 1993 Ramesh proved, surprisingly, that this ratio has to be at least $\Omega(k^2 / \log^{1+\epsilon} k)$ (for any constant $\epsilon > 0$).
 In the same paper, Ramesh also gave an $O(k^{13})$-competitive randomized online algorithm.
-Since 1993, no progress has been reported on the randomized competitive ratio of layered graph traversal.
-In this work we show how to apply the mirror descent framework on a carefully selected evolving metric space, and obtain an $O(k^2)$-competitive randomized online algorithm, nearly matching the known lower bound on the randomized competitive ratio.
+Between 1993 and the results obtained in this paper, no progress has been reported on the randomized competitive ratio of layered graph traversal.
+In this work we show how to apply the mirror descent framework on a carefully selected evolving metric space, and obtain an $O(k^2)$-competitive randomized online algorithm.
+This matches asymptotically an improvement of the aforementioned lower bound~\cite{BCR22}, which we announced (among other results) after the initial publication of the results here.